Azure/Azure-Sentinel/DataConnectors/O365 Data/readme.md

 14. Copy the **client Id** from the application properties and paste it somewhere.
 15. Also copy the **tenant Id** from the AAD directory properties blade.

-For the deployment of [Azure Funtion App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data), make a note of following settings:
+For the deployment of [Azure Function App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data), make a note of following settings:
 - The Azure AD Application ID
 - The Azure AD Application Secret
 - The Tenant ID